...continued from yesterday

 Aupuni 2 2022

-The dawn of the early morning let its rays of still rising light bathe the living room and the kitchen.
+The dawn of the early morning let its rays of still-rising light bathe the living room and the kitchen.
 I always liked it this way.
-This was quite an hour before everyone began to stir in their beds, my brothers and sisters with their kidneys filled, knowing they had to come out of the excellent dream they were caught up in so they could relieve themselves and get on with their day.
-My mom sat in the far left corner of the living room on her rattan rocking chair, wearing her old bowling team shirt and her old quilt blanket on her lap.
+This was a quiet hour before everyone began to stir in their beds, my brothers and sisters with their kidneys filled, knowing they had to come out of the excellent dream they were caught up in so they could relieve themselves and get on with their day.
+My mom sat in the far left corner of the living room on her rattan rocking chair, wearing her old bowling team shirt and quilt blanket on her lap.
 Physically, she was staring off somewhere, but mentally, her thoughts were filled with what she had to say to us once we were all awake and sitting at the table for breakfast.
 I walked over and sat at her feet on the freezing concrete floor.

 "Penny, for your thoughts," I said.